Automate your Accounts Payables and Vendor Management with Zenwork Payments Start 30-Day Free Trial

 What types of tasks does the worker perform?

-A worker hired to perform business operation tasks are generally employees.
+A worker hired to perform business operation tasks is generally an employee.

 Together, these elements describe the type of relationship between the employer and worker.
 A written contract does not necessarily determine the relationship.
 In some cases, a contract listing a worker as an employee may not actually decide the worker’s status.
 The IRS may decide the worker is actually a contractor, based on the factors described in this post.